 - First, let the bread cool completely.

-- Next, wrap either the whole loaf or individual slices in 2 layers of aluminum foil or plastic wrap.
+- Next, wrap the whole loaf or individual slices in 2 layers of aluminum foil or plastic wrap.

-To thaw, take it out of the freezer and place it on the counter or in the refrigerator until ready to eat.
+To thaw, take it out of the freezer and place it on the kitchen counter or in the refrigerator until ready to eat.

-FAQs
+Recipe FAQs

 To store banana bread at room temperature and keep it moist, cool it completely first, then place a paper towel at the bottom of an airtight storage container or zipper plastic bag.
 Place your bread on the paper towel.
 Now, place another paper towel on top.
 The paper towels will absorb excess moisture and not let it escape.